smartin015/makerhouse_network/README.md

 ### Verifying

 That should be it!
-You can confirm the node successfully joined the cluster by running `kubectl get nodes`:
+You can confirm the node successfully joined the cluster by running `kubectl get nodes` when SSH'd into `k3s1:

 ```
 ~ kubectl get nodes